 23. Shower Curtain

-Anywhere in the shower is prone to soap scum build-up and limescale.
+Anywhere in the shower is prone to soap scum build-up and limescale and this area of the bathroom requires a regular deep clean.
 Shower curtains included.

 How you clean your shower curtain depends on the type you have.
 If there are cleaning instructions, follow them, otherwise, you have a few options.
 Some can be washed in the washing machine.